devopsgroup-io/vagrant-digitalocean/README.md

     * `bundle _1.7.9_ exec vagrant digitalocean-list images`
 5. You can then run a test:
     * `bundle _1.7.9_ exec rake test`
+6. Once you are satisfied with your changes, please submit a pull request.

 **Releasing**